-Election of Directors
+Re-election of Directors

-At the Meeting, Shareholders of the Company will be asked to elect to the Board the three individuals nominated for election by Management (namely, George E. Glasier, Bryan Murphy, and Andrew Wilder).
+At the Meeting, Shareholders of the Company will be asked to re-elect to the Board the four individuals nominated for election by Management (namely, George E. Glasier, Bryan Murphy, Andrew Wilder, and Michael Skutezky).

-Unless a proxy specifies that the Shares it represents are to be withheld from voting in favour of any of the candidates proposed above, the proxies named in the form of proxy intend to vote in favour of all the candidates proposed above.
+Unless a proxy specifies that the Shares it represents are to be withheld from voting in favour of any of the candidates proposed above, the proxies named in the form of proxy intend to vote in favour of each of the candidates proposed above.